Welcome to today's edition of the Rush 24-7 podcast.

 It's a delight to have you.

-Telephone number 800 282-2882.
+Telephone number 800-282-2882.

-You know what that university ought to do.
+You know what that university ought to do?

-They need to study whether or not drawing food stamps fills you up.
+You need to study whether or not drawing food stamps fills you up.

-Get hungry or feel full drawing food stamps.
+You get hungry or feel full drawing food stamps.

 The NFL has a problem.

-With high definition, sometimes 3D TV, with a bathroom right nearby when you have to throw up.
+The in-home experience is so good now with high-definition, sometimes 3D TV, with a bathroom right nearby when you have to throw up, the kitchen right nearby when you need the snacks and stuff.

-The kitchen right nearby when you need the snacks and stuff is going to make you throw up when you get drunk.
+It's going to make you throw up when you get drunk.

-And it's all climate control in your house.
+And it's all climate control.

 You don't have to go to the stadium to enjoy the game.

-So what they're trying to do in the NFL is ramp up the in-stadium experience.
+So what they're trying to do in the NFL is ramp up the in-stadium experience because people pay a lot of money for those seats.

-Just a family of four for a you know, the average seat, football stadium costs.
+It's getting, I mean, it's amazing how much just a family of four for the average seat, a football stadium cost.

 And you don't have the benefit of a TV announcer color commentary to explain to you what you just saw.

-Sometimes they don't show replays as frequently and as in detailed fashion as they do at home on TV.
+And the replay system, while they have replay boards and big scoreboards and big video screens, sometimes they don't show replays as frequently and as in detailed a fashion as they do at home on TV.

 And sometimes so many people gathered in one place, your cell phone shuts down.